-This statistic depicts the leading airlines worldwide in 2012, based on the number of passengers.
-The ranking was dominated by US-based airlines.
-Georgia-headquartered Delta Air Lines topped the list, with around 165 million passengers in 2012.
-In terms of passenger figures, Lufthansa was ranked as the largest European airline.
-The company carried some 103 million passengers in 2012.
+This statistic depicts the leading airlines worldwide in 2013, based on revenue passenger kilometers (RPKs).
+The ranking was dominated by US-based airlines: Chicago-headquartered United topped the list, with around 287 million RPKs in 2013.

 The rising middle classes in emerging economies are expected to help global air traffic grow at an annual rate of four percent from 2013 to 2023.
 Such emerging regions, particularly Latin America and China, are on the cusp of becoming key markets for the aviation industry.
 In 2012, Chinese tourists spent a staggering 102 billion US dollars during their holidays outside their home country.
 With the 2014 FIFA World Cup and 2016 Olympic Summer Games coming to Brazil, Latin America is bracing itself for an enormous influx of international visitors.
 Many airports, including Brazil’s largest airport São Paulo/Guarulhos International Airport (IATA: GRU), are undergoing major expansions and optimizations in order to serve the millions of visitors that are expected to converge on Brazil for these two sporting events.